roblaud/Simple-Port-Scanner/README.md

 # Simple-Port-Scanner
-Program that scans ports open on a given ip address Created following an online ethical hacking tutorial by HackerSploit
+Program that scans ports open on a given ip address.
+Created following an online ethical hacking tutorial by HackerSploit.